-Recently (in March 2013), the federal government of Brazil announced its plan to make a number of infrastructure improvements throughout Parã State, where the Trairão Project is located.
+In March 2013, the federal government of Brazil announced its plan to make a number of infrastructure improvements throughout Parã State, where the Trairão Project is located.
 In the event these infrastructure changes are implemented, such would positively impact the Company's ability to potentially transport lump and sinter from the Trairão Project.

-As a result of these announcements by the government, during Q1 and Q2 of this year, the Company intends to:
+As a result of these announcements by the government, during the second quarter of this year, the Company:

-- complete the evaluation of samples from the Company's recent auger drilling program on the surficial deposit at the Trairão Project; and - work with various consultants on flow sheet test work of samples from the surficial deposit at the Trairão Project, in an effort to determine whether there is true potential for lump and sinter production from the Trairão Project.
+- completed the evaluation of samples from the Company's recent auger drilling program on the surficial deposit at the Trairão Project; and - worked with various consultants on flow sheet test work of samples from the surficial deposit at the Trairão Project, in an effort to determine whether there is true potential for lump and sinter production from the Trairão Project.